This post may contain affiliate links. Please read our disclosure policy.

 How to Make Italian Dressing Chicken

-- Place the chicken in the resealable plastic bag
+- Place the chicken in the resealable plastic bag.

 - Pour the Italian dressing on the chicken.

-- Seal and marinade in the fridge.
+- Seal in a plastic bag and set it in a bowl.
+Marinate in the fridge.

 - Serve.